A Dive Into The Modern Cacao Supply Chain

 • Moisture levels (ideally around 6%)

-Maintaining proper moisture is essential to prevent mold and preserve quality during storage and transport.
+Maintaining proper moisture is essential to prevent mould and preserve quality during storage and transport.

 Processing: Where Cacao Becomes a Product